-Quick Answer — ESRS and UK Impact
+Quick Answer — European Sustainability Reporting Standards and UK Impact

 ESRS Set 1 comprises 12 standards developed by EFRAG and adopted by the European Commission3 on 31 July 20231: